Retire in Panama

 What are the most rewarding aspects of retiring in Panama?

 "The most rewarding aspects of retiring in Panama include the beautiful scenery, warm and inviting climate, low cost of living, excellent healthcare system, and vibrant cultural diversity.
 There’s no better way to relax and enjoy life than to explore all the exciting things Panama has to offer.
 Retirees will also have access to a variety of activities and entertainment, ranging from visiting Panama’s ancient ruins to enjoying the nightlife in bustling cities.
-Additionally, the country’s close proximity to other destinations such as the Caribbean and South America make it a prime spot for travelers looking to explore and experience different cultures," remarked one retiree in Panama.
+Additionally, the country’s close proximity to other destinations such as the Caribbean and South America make it a prime spot for travelers looking to explore and experience different cultures," said one retiree in Panama.

 What are healthcare services like in Panama?